 Master of Management

-The Master of Management program at Stuart School of Business is designed to expand the career prospects of students with non-business bachelor’s degrees, no matter what career path that they are pursuing.
+The Master of Management program at Stuart School of Business is designed to expand the career prospects of non-business bachelor students, no matter what career path they pursue.
+The program’s broad-based training in business and management skills is particularly suited to students with limited or no professional work experience and undergraduate architecture, humanities, psychology, and technical discipline majors.

 Employers value applicants who can bring cross-functional and cross-disciplinary skills to the organization.
-In our management program, you can develop the kinds of management skills—innovation, leadership, decision making, marketing, finance, operations, and more—that complement your expertise in your undergraduate field and make you more competitive in the job market.
-You’ll also be prepared to take on roles with management responsibilities that can accelerate your career progression.
+In our management program, students develop the kinds of management skills—innovation, leadership, decision-making, marketing, finance, operations, and more—that complement their expertise in their undergraduate field and make them more competitive in the job market.
+Graduates are prepared to take on roles with management responsibilities that can accelerate their career progression.

 Curriculum